International Student Chapter Reports

 - If a particular question does not apply to your student chapter, please note that in your response and proceed to the next question.

 - ACS is using a separate system to collect reports from international student chapters than the system for US student chapter reports.
-International student chapter reports must be submitted using the button above.
+International student chapter reports must be submitted using the button below.

 Student Chapter Information